 Since 2014, producers and stakeholders, supported by staff from CPC and its provincial member organizations, have been updating the CQA and ACA programs.

 A committee of 14 validators from across the country contributed their expertise to ensure the different ways of raising pigs in Canada and important provincial and regional differences were considered during the updating process.
-It became apparent that many of these variables were not considered in the original CQA program and had to be addressed in the new PigSAFE program.
 The validators helped ensure that the new program included all farms while ensuring the integrity of the program.

-Proposed changes to the PigSAFE and PigCARE programs are vetted through the Management Committee, and then by the CPC Board.
+Proposed changes to the PigSAFE and PigCARE programs were vetted through the Management Committee, and then by the CPC Board.

 EVALUATION AND PILOT PROJECT